Active research areas:

 Spatialtemporal patterns in marsh phenology

-PhenoCam digital image time series can advance our understanding of micro-spatial variation in plant phenology, especially in tidal marshes that experience microspatial variation in environmental stressors, such as tidal flooding.
+PhenoCam digital image time series can advance our understanding of plant phenology, especially in tidal marshes that experience microspatial variation in environmental stressors, such as tidal flooding.
 Thus far, we've created a smart-classifier that spatially parses the environmental information present in tidal marsh PhenoCam images.
 We also created the first spring green-up model for Spartina alterniflora, a ubiquitous salt marsh grass.
 This work revealed that salt marsh soil temperature is tied to small elevation changes, and is an important driver of microspatial plant phenology differences.
-Going forward, we're installing new PhenoCams and creating new plant phenophase models.
+We also use this information to inform downstream models of marsh plant production.
+Find images from the two GCE-LTER PhenoCams, including one in the Spartina alterniflora flux tower marsh, and our latest effort, a new camera at a Spartina-Juncus ecotone.

-PhenoCam digital image time series can advance our understanding of micro-spatial variation in plant phenology, especially in tidal marshes that experience microspatial variation in environmental stressors, such as tidal flooding.
+PhenoCam digital image time series can advance our understanding of plant phenology, especially in tidal marshes that experience microspatial variation in environmental stressors, such as tidal flooding.
 Thus far, we've created a smart-classifier that spatially parses the environmental information present in tidal marsh PhenoCam images.
 We also created the first spring green-up model for Spartina alterniflora, a ubiquitous salt marsh grass.
 This work revealed that salt marsh soil temperature is tied to small elevation changes, and is an important driver of microspatial plant phenology differences.
-Going forward, we're installing new PhenoCams and creating new plant phenophase models.
+We also use this information to inform downstream models of marsh plant production.
+Find images from the two GCE-LTER PhenoCams, including one in the Spartina alterniflora flux tower marsh, and our latest effort, a new camera at a Spartina-Juncus ecotone.

 The Smart Classifier: Automated processing of the "GCE Sapelo" PhenoCam to allow phenometrics